We are proud of the standard of dress at Selby High School and insist on high standards of appearance.

 School ties carry a coloured stripe in respect of the four Houses (White — Garrett House, Yellow — Hockney House, Blue — Mason House, Green — Palin House).
 All school ties are now clip-on ties.

 It is the responsibility of parents, carers, guardians and students to ensure that the correct uniform is worn at all times both in school and during the journey to and from school.
 Uniform regulations will normally be reviewed annually.
 Fashion, however, can develop new styles of clothing and attire very quickly.
-In circumstances where changes in fashion challenge the published uniform list the Headteacher in discussion with the SLT will reissue guidance to Parents, Carers and Guardians should the need arise.
+In circumstances where changes in fashion challenge the published uniform list the Principal in discussion with the SLT will reissue guidance to Parents, Carers and Guardians should the need arise.

 All students should wear the following uniform: